Unikernel Linux (UKL): Implementation

-\paragraph{Building UKL:} UKL code in Linux (protected by \verb|#ifdef|s) is enabled by building with specific Kconfig options.
-UKL requires the application's and the needed user libraries' code to be compiled and statically linked with the kernel, so dynamically loadable system libraries cannot be used.
-All code must be built with two special flags.
-The first flag disables the red zone (\texttt{-mno-red-zone}).
-Hermitux \cite{hermitux} takes the design approach of forcing all faults, interrupts, and exceptions to use dedicated stacks through the Intel interrupt stack table (IST) mechanism.
-This allows the red zone to remain safe while all interrupts etc., are serviced on dedicated kernel stacks.
-While we could have adopted this technique into UKL, it would have required drastic code changes.
-The second flag (\texttt{-mcmodel=kernel}) generates the code for kernel memory model.
-This is needed because application code has to link with kernel code and be loaded in the highest 2GB of address space instead of the lower 2GB that is the default for user code.
+\paragraph{Building UKL binary:} Our current implementation does not support dynamically loaded libraries, requiring the application code and associated user libraries to be compiled and statically linked with the kernel.
+This code is built with two special flags.
+The first flag disables the red zone optimization (\texttt{-mno-red-zone}) as is standard when building kernel code.
+The second kernel memory model flag (\texttt{-mcmodel=kernel}) enables the generated code to be loaded into the highest 2GB of address space instead of the lower 2GB, the default for user code.

-The modified kernel build system combines the application object files, libraries, and the kernel into a final \texttt{vmlinux} binary which can be booted bare-metal or virtual.
-To avoid name collisions, before linking the application and kernel together, all application symbols (including library ones) are prefixed with \texttt{ukl\_}.
-Kernel code typically has no notion of thread-local storage or C++ constructors, so the kernel's linker script is modified to link with user-space code and ensure that thread-local storage and C++ constructors work.
-Appropriate changes to kernel loader are also made to load the new ELF sections along with the kernel.
+While a limitation of our current implementation that attempts to minimize changes to Linux, we do believe future work could enable binary compatibility.
+The kernel already supports dynamic linking, and extending the dynamic linker to support application libraries seems feasible.
+Previous work~\cite{hermitux} has shown how all faults, interrupts, and exceptions can be made to use dedicated stacks through the Intel interrupt stack table (IST); such an approach would eliminate the need to disable red zones.
+Finally, the application and libraries could be loaded into the lower 2GB of address space, with some extra work at the transition between application and kernel code.

-\paragraph{Changes to \texttt{execve}:} We modified \texttt{execve} to skip certain steps (like loading the application binary, which does not exist in UKL), but most steps run unmodified.
-Of note, \texttt{execve} will jump straight to the \texttt{glibc} entry point when running the UKL thread instead of trying to read the application binary for an entry point. \texttt{glibc} initialization happens almost as normal, but when initializing thread-local storage, changes had to be made to allow \texttt{glibc} to read symbols set by the kernel linker script instead of trying to read them from the (non-existent) ELF binary.
-C++ constructors run in the same way as in a normal process.
-Command-line parameters to \verb|main| are extracted from a part of the Linux kernel command line, allowing these to be changed without recompilation.
+After the application and libraries are compiled, a modified kernel build system combines them and the kernel into a final \texttt{vmlinux} binary which can be booted bare-metal or virtual.
+To avoid name collisions, all application symbols (including library ones) are prefixed with \texttt{ukl\_} using the \texttt{objcopy} utility before linking the application and kernel together.
+Kernel code typically has no notion of thread-local storage or C++ constructors, so the kernel's linker script is modified to link with userspace code and ensure that thread-local storage and C and C++ constructors and destructors work.
+Appropriate changes to the kernel loader are also made to load the new ELF sections along with the kernel.